srini1812/srini1812/README.md

 - 👯 I'm looking to collaborate on AI and machine learning projects
 - 💬 Ask me about deep learning, computer vision, NLP, or machine learning engineering
 - 📫 How to reach me: [1812srini@gmail.com](mailto:1812srini@gmail.com)
-- ⚡ Fun fact: I'm passionate about using AI to solve social impact challenges

 ---